-Columbus, Ohio 43202Union Cemetery webpage
+Columbus, Ohio 43202Union Cemetery, Columbus Official Website

 In 1847, Union Cemetery was established on land purchased from the Hess family.
 During the next several years, the number of gravesites grew and family burial sites began to be replaced by organized cemeteries.
 The Union Cemetery Association was created in 1878 to manage the cemetery.
 The association’s trustees purchased other small parcels of land in the years that followed, including 75 acres on the west side of Olentangy River Road in 1946.
 This addition is located about a one-half mile north of the old cemetery’s north border and accepted its first interment in 1954.
 The first of three mausoleum buildings was completed there in 1985.